The WRC Nickel-Copper Sulphide Project provides significant discovery potential.

 A ground-based moving loop electromagnetic (EM) survey has been undertaken across the K1 anomaly and an EM plate model that fits the observed ground EM survey data has been produced to aid in drill targeting of the conductive source.

-Podium plans to drill test the priority geochemical and geophysical anomalies for Ni-Cu sulphide mineralisation.
+Podium is drill testing the priority geochemical and geophysical anomalies for Ni-Cu sulphide mineralisation.
 The drilling will be complimented with downhole geophysics to test for off-hole conductors.